gershnik/argum/README.md

 ## Example

 A simple example of file processing utility of some kind is given below.
 It demonstrates many of the most important features of the library.
-More examples can be found of the wiki.
+More examples can be found on the [Wiki](https://github.com/gershnik/argum/wiki).

 ```cpp
 #include "argum.h"